 What is NIN

 National Identification Number (NIN) is your national identity.
-It is a unique set of eleven digits numbers that identify you by the Federal government of Nigeria.
+It is a unique set of eleven-digit numbers that identify you by the Federal government of Nigeria.
 This number is issued by the National Identity Management Commission (NIMC) after your enrolment is successful.

 NIN works while processing every kind of transaction that involves you submitting identity verification in Nigeria.
-You can use NIN for the following transaction as follow;
+You can use NIN for the following transactions as follow;

 • Processing and obtaining your traveling documents, such as your International Passport.